chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 #### TypeScript and Ember.js

 As we began actively adopting TypeScript in our Ember.js app [at Olo](#current), we very soon ran into the limitations of the existing support.
-Integration with Ember’s <abbr>CLI</abbr> tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript *effectively* with Ember; and, worst of all, no one was actively contributing to fill these gaps--much less leading.
+Integration with Ember’s <abbr>CLI</abbr> tooling was limited; the type definitions were a mix of incomplete, unhelpful, and outright wrong; there was little information about how to use TypeScript *effectively* with Ember; and, worst of all, no one was actively contributing to fill these gaps—much less leading.

 In March 2017, I began working on the <abbr>CLI</abbr> tooling and the type definitions for the Ember ecosystem.
 Once I began leading the effort, several others began contributing actively; in early 2018 we formed a small team working on shepherding Ember and TypeScript integration forward.
 Over the rest of 2017 and 2018, I have [taught][ts-workshop] and [written extensively][ts-blog] on using TypeScript effectively with Ember.
-Our small team’s efforts have made TypeScript both viable--and increasingly mainstream--as a choice for Ember apps and addons.
+Our small team’s efforts have made TypeScript both viable—and increasingly mainstream—as a choice for Ember apps and addons.

 [ts-workshop]: https://emberconf.com/schedule.html#d-typescript-up-your-ember-js-app "EmberConf Workshop: 'TypeScript Up Your Ember.js App'"
 [ts-blog]: https://www.chriskrycho.com/typing-your-ember/ "Typing Your Ember series"